bryanmylee/LetsMeetService/README.md

-# LetsMeetService
+# meetwhen service

-A serverless REST API and authentication service for [LetsMeet](https://github.com/bryanmylee/LetsMeetWeb) built on [Cloud Firestore](https://firebase.google.com/docs/firestore).
+A serverless REST API and authentication service for [meetwhen.io](https://github.com/bryanmylee/meetwhen) built on [Cloud Firestore](https://firebase.google.com/docs/firestore).

 The service was migrated from a traditional MySQL database to save on hosting costs.